 Serve Your Pumpkin Spiced Latte In These Beautiful Copper Mugs

 I love these copper mugs from Moscow Muled.
 They are traditionally handcrafted locally nearby in Vancouver B.C.
-Even better if you purchase one of these copper mugs 15% of their profits are donated to several non-profit organizations that work to stop impaired driving.
-Copper Mugs aren’t limited to cocktails, try them with a warm drink, just making sure your latte is not steaming hot.
-Not only will the heat curdle the milk it will heat the copper mug.
+Even better they donate a portion of their profits to several non-profit organizations that work to stop impaired driving.

 So Simple Pumpkin Spice Latte Recipe

 - If you haven't already made the cashew milk, start by soaking the cashews (ideally for 4 hours but with a high-speed blender the soaking is not necessary).
 Drain the cashews, discarding the water, and add to a high-speed blender and add 2 cups of new water.
 Blend on high until a creamy milk forms.
 No need to strain.

 - Brew to the coffee in a French Press or whichever method you choose, and adjust the strength of your liking.
 Next combine the coffee, cashew milk (or other milk alternative), pumpkin puree and spices in a saucepan and gently heat, being sure not to let it get to a rapid boil.
 Use a whisk to ensure the pumpkin pie filling mixes through.